 Figure 6 differentiates the share of the environmental impacts for the product manufacture from Figure 5 according to different partial processes of production.
 For all impact categories, the major part of the contributions results from the provision of the raw materials.
-The representation applies to all luxury classes, relative deviations of the contributions are in the range of 1%.
+The representation applies to all luxury classes, relative deviations of the contributions are less than 1%.